 Visit: Total Float and Free Float

-Formula for the Free Float:
+The formula for the Free Float is:

 - Free Float = ES of next activity – EF of current activity – 1